SpectraL519/cpp-gl/docs/algoithms.md

 To write custom graph algorithms you can use the types and concepts described in the [Algorithm-specific types and concepts](#algorithm-specific-types-and-concepts) as well as the general graph utility described in the [graph class documentation page](/docs/graph.md#additional-utility).

-Additionaly you can use the depth-first/breadth-first search algorithm templates which are defined in the `gl::algorithm::detail` namespace:
+Additionaly you can use the depth-first/breadth-first search algorithm templates which are defined in the `gl::algorithm::impl` namespace:

 ### Depth-first search templates

 > [!NOTE]
-> The DFS algorithm templates are defined in the [gl/algorithm/detail/dfs_impl.hpp](/include/gl/algorithm/detail/dfs_impl.hpp) file.
+> The DFS algorithm templates are defined in the [gl/algorithm/impl/dfs.hpp](/include/gl/algorithm/impl/dfs.hpp) file.

-- `dfs_impl(graph, root_vertex, visit_vertex_pred, visit, enque_vertex_pred, pre_visit, post_visit)`
+- `dfs(graph, root_vertex, visit_vertex_pred, visit, enque_vertex_pred, pre_visit, post_visit)`
   - *Desciption*: An iterative DFS algoithm template.

   - *Template parameters*: